mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 Inherited: | no
 Percentages: | relative to the flex container’s inner main size

 Sets the flex item's basis size.
 That is, this gives the initial size before the item is grown or shrinked using the above factors.
 When specified as `auto`{:.value}, the item's shrink-to-fit width will be used – or automatic block height in column layout.
 Otherwise, units are resolved the same way as for the [`width`{:.prop} property](visual_formatting_model_details.html#width).
+Note that shrink-to-fit width is not implemented for tables, so they will be treated as a zero-width box when `flex-basis`{:.prop} is `auto`{:.value}, which usually leads to unsatisfactory layouting results.

 ### Alignment